 Filling the syringe, Pull the plunger down to the 1.0 cc mark (drawing in air) and then push the needle through the rubber stopper.
 Depress plunger, pushing the air into the vial before withdrawing the medication.

 This makes withdrawing the medication easier by relieving an air vacuum

-Aim for the Corpora Cavernosa (shown here)
+Where to Inject.
+Aim for the Corpora Cavernosa (as shown)